youngil-1013/youngil-1013.github.io/docs/sphinx/sphinx1.rst

     source myenv/bin/activate

-* Install Sphinx using pip
+* Install Sphinx using pip (add an optional :bash:`--break-system-packages` to the end of the command if you see an :bash:`error: externally-managed-environment`) after running the command below.

   .. code-block:: bash

     pip install -U sphinx

-* Deactivate the virtual environment whenever you are documentation
+* Deactivate the virtual environment whenever you are done editting your website.

   .. code-block:: bash